X4X5/pm-tss-faq/README.md

 This repository will have the public releases on it, so you can watch here for when a potential demo comes out.
 This will also be the place for when the finished project comes around.
 With that being said, that won't be for a while still.
 But check back when we get closer to a demo

 If you have any questions about the project, or how you can help, just join the [Discord server!](https://discord.gg/bN4hrXNgRW)

+# The General Story
+It had been a few months since Mario defeated Bowser, and returned the Star Rod to Star Haven.
+The Bros were sitting at home when they Parakarry delivers to them a letter from the Princess.
+She invites Mario and Luigi to join her and Toadsworth in the faraway Starfield Islands where a festival will ensue for the seven Grand Stars, a festival that only happens once every 50 years.
+With this, Mario and Luigi sail out to the Island and meet the Princess and Toadsworth there.
+While at the festival, everything is alright until Bowser comes in with his army and steals the seven Grand Stars.
+A quick fight with Bowser sends him Mario falling into a forest, where he meets a star called Luna, who's apparently the one who was supposed to watch over the Grand Stars.
+Enlisting his help, Mario and Luna set out to retrieve the Grand Stars from Bowser's grasp.

 # Paper Crafters team
 [Main Devs]
 - X4X5
 - Den
+- OrgoKetchup

 [Paper Crafters team]
 - Genesis